 The Friends’ Riparian Stewardship Program is part of our larger, overarching Watershed Stewardship Project that provides a wide range of opportunities for people to lend a hand in the care of Fish Creek Provincial Park.
-We continue to work with a strong and dedicated team of community partners and keen volunteers to execute riparian* restoration work along the easternmost stretch of Fish Creek; hands-on tasks such as planting native trees and shrubs, preparing the site and spreading mulch and locally-sourced native seeds help restore some healthy balance to this area that has been heavily impacted by human use.
-In 2017, this work took on a new focus through our ReWilding Through Restoration Program.
+Since 2014, we have worked with a strong and dedicated team of community partners and keen volunteers to execute ReWilding projects (also known as riparian* restoration work) along the easternmost stretch of Fish Creek; ReWilding supports the overall health and functioning of the watershed while contributing to increased resiliency and flood mitigation.

-Thanks to the expertise of Cows and Fish, we now have a strong team of volunteers trained to complete Riparian Health Assessments; these reports will act as baseline measurements of riparian health along Fish Creek and help guide us in decision making and planning of our ReWilding work.
-With these assessments now in place, we can get started on our riparian restoration work this fall!
+Thanks to the expertise of Cows and Fish, we now have a strong team of volunteers trained to complete Riparian Health Assessments; these reports will act as baseline measurements of riparian health along Fish Creek and help guide us in decision making and planning of our ReWilding fieldwork, which generally takes place in the fall each year.

-Volunteers are needed in the role of Riparian Steward; this role entails taking part in a variety of different tasks that may include tree and shrub planting, general site preparation, spreading mulch and installing temporary fencing as well as site monitoring, watering and maintenance throughout the season.
-These are the dates our fieldwork will take place (if you’re interested in volunteering, click on the button below to create a volunteer account with us):
+Volunteers are needed each year to take on the role of Riparian Steward; this role entails a variety of tasks that may include tree and shrub planting, general digging and site preparation, spreading mulch and native seeds and installing temporary fencing.
+Site monitoring, watering and maintenance throughout the season may also be involved in this role.

 For more information on our Riparian Stewardship Program or questions about volunteer opportunities, please contact Katie Bakken, Program Coordinator, at firstname.lastname@example.org or call our office at 403-238-3841.